-The representative has advised us that the underwriters do not intend to confirm sales to any account over which they exercise discretionary authority that exceed 5% of the total number of shares offered by them.
+The representatives of the underwriters have advised us that the underwriters do not intend to confirm sales to any account over which they exercise discretionary authority.

-In connection with the offering, the underwriters may purchase and sell shares of our common stock in the open market.
+In connection with the offering, the underwriters may purchase and sell our shares of common stock in the open market.
 These transactions may include short sales, purchases to cover positions created by short sales and stabilizing transactions.

 Short sales involve the sale by the underwriters of a greater number of shares than they are required to purchase in the offering.
 Covered short sales are sales made in an amount not greater than the underwriters' option to purchase additional shares of common stock from us in the offering.
 The underwriters may close out any covered short position by either exercising their option to purchase additional shares or purchasing shares in the open market.
-In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the over-allotment option.
-Naked short sales are any sales in excess of the over-allotment option.
+In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the option to purchase additional shares.

+Naked short sales are any sales in excess of the option to purchase additional shares.
 The underwriters must close out any naked short position by purchasing shares in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the shares in the open market prior to the completion of the offering.
+A naked short position is more likely to be created if underwriters are concerned that there may be downward pressure on the price of the shares in the open market prior to the completion of the offering.

-Stabilizing transactions consist of various bids for or purchases of our common stock made by the underwriters in the open market prior to the completion of the offering.
+Stabilizing transactions consist of various bids for or purchases of our shares of common stock made by the underwriters in the open market prior to the completion of the offering.

 The underwriters may impose a penalty bid.
-This occurs when a particular underwriter repays to the other underwriters a portion of the underwriting discount received by it because the representatives have repurchased shares sold by or for the account of that underwriter in stabilizing or short covering transactions.
+This occurs when a particular underwriter repays to the other underwriters a portion of the underwriting discount received by it because the representatives of the underwriters have repurchased shares sold by or for the account of that underwriter in stabilizing or short covering transactions.

-Purchases to cover a short position and stabilizing transactions may have the effect of preventing or slowing a decline in the market price of our common stock.
-Additionally, these purchases, along with the imposition of the penalty bid, may stabilize, maintain or otherwise affect the market price of our common stock.
-As a result, the price of our common stock may be higher than the price that might otherwise exist in the open market.
-These transactions may be effected on the NYSE, in the over-the-counter market or otherwise.
+Purchases to cover a short position and stabilizing transactions may have the effect of preventing or slowing a decline in the market price of our shares of common stock.
+Additionally, these purchases, along with the imposition of the penalty bid, may stabilize, maintain or otherwise affect the market price of our shares of common stock.
+As a result, the price of our shares of common stock may be higher than the price that might otherwise exist in the open market.
+These transactions may be effected on the New York Stock Exchange, in the over-the-counter market or otherwise.

-A prospectus in electronic format may be made available on Internet web sites maintained by the underwriters.
-Other than the prospectus in electronic format, the information on the underwriters' web sites and any information contained in any other web site maintained by an underwriter is not part of the prospectus or the registration statement of which this prospectus forms a part.
+A prospectus in electronic format is being made available on Internet web sites maintained by one or more of the lead underwriters of this offering and may be made available on web sites maintained by other underwriters.
+Other than the prospectus in electronic format, the information on any underwriter's web site and any information contained in any other web site maintained by an underwriter is not part of the prospectus or the registration statement of which the prospectus forms a part.